ty707/airflow/docs/configuration.rst

 .. code-block:: bash

-    airflow scheduler -p

-Note: We need -p parameter to pickle the DAGs.
+    airflow scheduler -p # We need -p parameter to pickle the DAGs.

+**Mesos Docker Containerizer** -- requires installing docker on all slaves, and requires s3 for logging

+5. Follow the instructions `here <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_ to ensure slaves are docker-ready.
+6. Set "docker_image" in ``airflow.cfg`` to a docker image with airflow installed alongside your DAG folder (similar to the Airflow server).
+7. Set "docker_config_path" in ``airflow.cfg`` to a path the `Mesos Fetcher <http://mesos.apache.org/documentation/latest/fetcher/>`_
+   can use to access the respository containing your image.
+8. Set "s3_log_folder" in ``airflow.cfg`` to your desired s3 logging location.

+**Notes:**

+* It is highly suggested that any subdags explicitly use ``SequentialExecutor``.
+* Unless you set the variable ``LIBPROCESS_PORT`` in the scheduler's environment, you will want to ensure *all* ephemeral ports on the Airflow Server are open to your mesos scheduler.

 You can now see the airflow framework and corresponding tasks in mesos UI.
 The logs for airflow tasks can be seen in airflow UI as usual.